Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Survival Analysis for Cost-Aware Robustness Estimation

 \subsection{Accuracy}

-Accuracy measures the vulnerability or susceptibility of the model to failures.
-A larger accurate indicates a higher rate of true classifications, signifying a weaker model in terms of \textit{robustness} against (noise-induced) failures.
-Throughout, we use the terminology \textit{benign} accuracy to refer to the performance on the test set using unperturbed data and \textit{adversarial} to refer to the performance in the presence of additive noise that is intended to confuse the model.
-The subscripts \textit{ben} and \textit{adv} are used respectively.
+Accuracy measures the frequentist probability of a failure.
+Throughout, we use the terminology \textit{benign} accuracy to refer to the performance on a data set using unperturbed data and \textit{adversarial} to refer to the performance in the presence of additive adversarial noise that is intended to confuse the model.
 The accuracy, $\lambda$, is defined as

 which is generally assumed to indicate the rate of successes in real-world data sampled from the same distribution as the training data~\cite{tan2021critical}.
-However, the normal test/train split methodology consistently overestimates the model's performance in the presence of adversarial noise~\cite{croce_reliable_2020}.
-In addition, it ignores the run-time cost of a given architectural decision, caring only about accuracy on benchmark data~\cite{desislavov2021compute,bailly2022effects}.
-Additionally, it has been shown that it is trivial to generate adversarial counter examples that reveal the test/train split methodology to be optimistic at best~\cite{carlini_towards_2017,adversarialpatch,pixelattack,hopskipjump,biggio_poisoning_2013,chakraborty_adversarial_2018,dohmatob_generalized_2019,meyers}.
+However, it ignores run-time cost~\cite{desislavov2021compute,bailly2022effects} and adversarial noise~\cite{croce_reliable_2020}.
+Furthermore, adversarial counter-examples consistently expose the benign accuracy as optimistic~\cite{carlini_towards_2017,adversarialpatch,pixelattack,biggio_poisoning_2013,meyers} in the presence of small amounts of noise~\cite{pixelattack}.